-If Netflix’s hotly anticipated House of Guinness has you wondering how the show captures the grandeur of Victorian, Edwardian, Art Deco Dublin and New York, all while filming in 2025 - Liverpool holds the answer.
+If Netflix’s hotly anticipated House of Guinness has you wondering how the show captures the grandeur of Victorian and Edwardian Dublin, all while filming in 2025 - Liverpool holds the answer.

 Croxteth Hall and Country Estate